 I. Participation during Proceedings

-Consistent with the Code, both the Complainant and the Respondent shall have the same opportunity to have an advisor present during the course of the investigation and during the live hearing.
+Consistent with the Code, both the Complainant and the Respondent shall have the same opportunity to have others present during internal disciplinary proceedings, including the opportunity to be accompanied to related meetings by an advisor of their choice.